koenrane/KR-new-site/content/Stress-test of site features.md

 I chose slanted fractions in order to slightly increase the height of the numerals in the numerator and denominator.
 People are 2/3 water, but "01/01/2000" should not be rendered as a fraction.

 - Multiplication sign conversion makes multipliers exactly 2x as pleasant to read.
 See also: 5/4x.
+- Full-width slashes are used for separators like "cat" / "dog."

 # Lists